Share your holiday themed images with us. Let us know what Canon gear you used and the story behind the shot.

 Soft Focus: Create a glowing, dreamy look with soft focus effects.
 Canon actually has a specialty lens with this effect built in – the EF 135mm f/2.8 Softfocus lens, which has a choice of 2 diffusion levels.

-Alternately, filter manufacturers such as Tiffen or Hoya offer various fog, smoke, and diffusion filters that can screw onto the front of your lens.
+Alternately, some filter manufacturers offer various fog, smoke, and diffusion filters that can screw onto the front of your lens.
 These are actually useful for landscape and portrait photography, which may make them a good investment.
 They can be used with any lens that accepts screw-in filters via threads on the front of the lens.
 (Note that many of the compact Canon PowerShot models cannot accept filters, and those that can often require a separate, optional filter adapter.)

 - Motion Blur/Streaks: This is where you might embrace the motion blur caused by slow shutter speeds.
-Deliberately move the camera during a long exposure will result in unique streaks of light and color that make for very creative images.
-Experiment with different kinds of movement: Panning, tilting, spinning, zooming in and out – each movement will create a variety of patterns and shapes.
+Deliberately moving the camera during a long exposure will result in unique streaks of light and color that make for very creative images.
+Experiment with different kinds of movement: panning, tilting, spinning, zooming in and out – each movement will create a variety of patterns and shapes.

 Whatever special effect you prefer, you can probably create or enhance it in the computer, with any number of third-party image editing programs or filter plug-ins.
 Poke around online, and you're sure to find a ton of options.